Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 2

 \subsection{Outline of Proof}

-The general outline of this approach is the same as that of the previous; see \S\ref{sec-p2:cutoff1:outline} for an outline of the previous approach.
-The previous approach failed once either $d$ or $k$ became too large or $k - d$ became too small.
+The general outline is analogous to that before; see \S\ref{sec-p2:cutoff1:outline}.
+That approach failed once either $d$ or $k$ became too large or $k - d$ became too small.
 We outline here the ideas used to cover these cases.

 For the lower bound, we project the walk from $G$ to $G/\mm G$.
-This can only decrease the TV distance.
-The idea, then, is that where before we looked at a RW on $\mbz^k$ and waited until it has entropy $\log \abs G$, instead we look at a RW on $\mbz_\mm^k$ and wait until it has entropy $\log \abs{G/\mm G}$; see \cref{def-p2:cutoff2:ent-orig}.
-We then take a worst-case over $\mm \in \mbn$.
+This cannot increase the TV distance.
+The same argument shows that $\tent_0(\mm, \abs{G/\mm G})$ is a lower bound for all $\mm$.

 For the upper bound, fundamentally, we still wish to bound the same expression: